Klasmart-Engineering/klasmart-media-storage-service/README.md

 - Account name: Kidsloop Dev
 - Cluster: kidsloop-alpha
-- Service: kidsloop-alpha-audio
+- Service: kl-alpha-h5p-audio
 - Region: ap-northeast-2

 _Where can I find the environment variable values for the alpha environment?_

-Once you're granted access to the above account, head to the [service task list](https://ap-northeast-2.console.aws.amazon.com/ecs/home?region=ap-northeast-2#/clusters/kidsloop-alpha/services/kidsloop-alpha-audio/tasks), and you'll find the values specified in the latest task definition.
+Once you're granted access to the above account, head to the [service task list](https://ap-northeast-2.console.aws.amazon.com/ecs/home?region=ap-northeast-2#/clusters/kidsloop-alpha/services/kl-alpha-h5p-audio/tasks), and you'll find the values specified in the latest task definition.

 ---